stevedonovan/lua-command-tools/README.md

 standard tools, I've included them where they offer more functionality than the standard.
 I resisted the temptation to reinvent `awk` - the implicitly split fields are not available in calculations.

+[Lua patterns](http://man.openbsd.org/patterns.7) are also used for URL rewriting in OpenBSD's `httpd` daemon.

+[sbp](https://f.juef.tk/sbp/) by Svyatoslav Mishyn already implements `lmatch` using the OpenBSD modified Lua string pattern matching code.